 Skip packing a bag and making hotel reservations.
-There are tons of great day trips from Cincinnati that are ideal for adding a little adventure in your week.
+The perfect day trip awaits with these short road trips from Cincinnati, Ohio.
+These day trips are perfect for adding a little adventure to your week.

-While Cincinnati is a fantastic tourist destination in and of itself, it also makes an excellent base for exploring the surrounding area.
-While frequent day trips from Cincinnati include visits to Indianapolis, IN, and Columbus, OH, we have compiled a unique list of fun places and experiences that are lesser-known.
+While Cincinnati is a fantastic tourist destination in and of itself, it also makes an excellent home base for exploring the surrounding area.
+While the common road trips from Cincinnati often include visits to Indianapolis, IN, and Columbus, OH, we have compiled a unique list of fun places and experiences that are lesser-known.

 One great attraction in Cincinnati is the Cincinnati Zoo.
 However, four other zoos in the neighboring cities are perfect day trips.
 Create your Zoo Passport, which should include the Indianapolis Zoo, Louisville Zoo, Kentucky Down Under, and the Columbus Zoo.